sdarmetta/InFix/README.md

-# InFix
+# StacksInFix
-Project where an infix expression is converted to postfix expression and then evaluated.
+Project using stacks where an infix expression is converted to postfix expression and then evaluated.

 Note: Code only evaluates expressions in single-digits.